plume-oss/plume/src/orchid/resources/homepage.md

-Projects a Java program, JAR or class file into a code-property graph which is inserted it into a graph database.
+Projects a Java program into a code-property graph which is inserted it into a graph database.